OwhatO/OsO/README.md

 ## Side effects

 After import the AsyncData module, then, catch and finally of Promise are overridden.
-And there is a global interface `window.AsyncData` registered.
+And there is a global interface `globalThis.AsyncData` registered.